-- Exercises: The example exercises for this module can be found in the "exercises/hw9" folder of this GitHub repo. (to be available shortly before the event)
+- Exercises: The example exercises for this module can be found in the "exercises/hw9" folder of this GitHub repo.

 - Survey: Please help us to provide feedback by completing a 3-min short survey (access via the "Survey" tab located in the middle of this page)